stonedz/simpleML/README.md

 -----------

 You can view the planned enhancements in the [issues](https://github.com/stonedz/simpleML/issues?labels=enhancement) page.
-Feel free to fill an feature request there if you have some ideas that could help improve the plugin.
+Feel free to fill a feature request there if you have some ideas that could help improve the plugin.

 If you find a bug please let us know by filling a [new issue](https://github.com/stonedz/simpleML/issues/new)!